-Applicants are required to have a completed equivalent to a 4-year, 120-credit UBC bachelor’s degree, conferred by an accredited post-secondary institution, with relevant courses with respect to their intended BEd program option, as detailed on the Academic and Experience Requirements page.
+Applicants are required to have a completed equivalent to a 4-year, 120-credit UBC bachelor’s degree, conferred by an accredited post-secondary institution, with relevant courses with respect to their intended BEd program option, as detailed on the Academic Requirements page.

 Please note: these required courses are not transferred from your previous program to the Bachelor of Education program.
 Admission to the BEd program requires applicants complete courses within the proper discipline and with the requisite course content.